-History and Significance of Accademia Gallery
+History of Accademia Gallery

-History and Significance of Accademia Gallery
+Explore the Rich History of the Accademia Gallery

 • The Grand Duke Peter Leopold of Lorraine built The Accademia Gallery in 1784 to serve as a teaching area for the local students of the Academy of Fine Arts.